CoSMoMVPA/CoSMoMVPA/doc/source/ex_classify_lda.rst

         - The training and test set must be independent.
 In CoSMoMVPA, independence can be indicated by the ``.sa.chunks`` attribute.
 In fMRI data, usually one takes one chunk value for each data acquisition run.
 If the data were not independent, then the classifier could overtrain on the training data but unable to generalize to new, independent data.

-    + Multiple samples in each class required (almost always).
+    + Multiple samples in each class are required (almost always).

         Unlike the :ref:`cosmo_correlation_measure`, a classifier usually requires that the training set has multiple samples of each class.
 It can use this information to assess, for example, variability of responses in each feature.
 This makes a classifier potentially more sensitive than a standard split-half analysis (:ref:`ex_splithalf_correlations`).